veeral-patel/incidents/README.md

 - If a ticket needs to be investigated further, mark it as a **lead**.
 - Add **comments**, **attachments**, and **observables** (aka indicators) to a ticket.
 - Add **child tickets** to a ticket to break it down into smaller pieces, or to indicate the ticket spawned another piece of work.

-## Benefits
-- **Avoid missing things with centralized lead management**--whether you're analysing a single system or leading a large engagement
-- **Keep people on the same page**--team members can glance at the tree to find out what's going on, instead of reading old status updates or reading the entire Slack channel
-- **Complete investigations faster**--divide large tasks into smaller tickets you assign to people to get things done in parallel.
-And analysts can identify open tickets to work on, without waiting for the investigation lead
-- **Preserve institutional knowledge**--document how investigations developed over time to reference in future incidents and for training new analysts
-- **Improve your IR process**--by documenting an investigation's evolution, be able to look back and find bottlenecks, areas for improvement, opportunities for automation
-- **Tame incidents with large scopes**--people only need to worry about the few levels in the tree below theirs, instead of being exposed to all the information about the incident

 ## Features